kamalrana7843/landsifier/docs/references.rst

 - Kamal Rana: Visiting Researcher at GFZ German Research Centre for Geosciences, Germany and fourth year PhD year at Chester F Carlson Centre for Imaging Science, Rochester Institute of Technology, USA.

-- Nishant Malik: Professor at School of Mathematical Sciences, Rochester Institute of Technology, USA.
+- Nishant Malik: Professor at School of Mathematical Sciences, Rochester Institute of Technology, New York, USA.

 - Ugur Ozturk: Scientist at GFZ German Research Centre for Geosciences and University of Potsdam, Germany